luizfelipeairesoares/nyt/README.md

 I could not find any API to show the article detail.
 That's why the `DetailView` has only a `WKWebView` to load the article URL.

 In the `ListView` I added a simple `SegmentedControl` where the user can select the period (1 day, 7 days or 30 days).

+Reviewing this project I could've used git flow but I didn't thought about it when I started it, probably because it was a small project and it was just me pushing the changes.